 Tiffany & Co. may be best known for its blue jewelry boxes, but the luxury jeweler also has close ties to the football world.

-The jeweler, which was recently acquired by LVMH Moët Hennessy Louis Vuitton for $15.8 billion, has been creating the famed Vince Lombardi trophy for each Super Bowl dating back to the game’s inception in 1967.
+The jeweler, which was acquired by LVMH Moët Hennessy Louis Vuitton for $15.8 billion last year, has been creating the famed Vince Lombardi trophy for each Super Bowl dating back to the game’s inception in 1967.
 The trophy has become one of the most prized and recognizable symbols in the sports world.

 The Vince Lombardi trophy, a sterling silver football sitting on a three-sided kicking tee, was first designed by former Tiffany & Co. vice president Oscar Riedner, who drew an early version of the design on a napkin during a meeting with the NFL in 1966.

 Each year, it takes about four months to mold, shape and carve the sterling silver trophy.
 The trophy is created in the jeweler’s Cumberland, R.I., workshop where silversmiths and metal spinners use four techniques — hand soldering, spinning, chasing and polishing the medal — to make the finished product.
 The sterling silver is melted at 1,000 degrees Fahrenheit to be shaped into the trophy.